 Amanda McRaven (Fulbright, New Zealand; MA Community-based Theatre, Massey University, New Zealand; MFA Directing, University of California, Irvine; BA English and Drama, University of Virginia)

-Her productions have received critical acclaim for energetic, passionate performances in Los Angeles, San Francisco, New York, Virginia, and New Zealand (see reviews page).
+Her productions have received critical acclaim for energetic, passionate performances in Los Angeles, San Francisco, New York, Virginia, and New Zealand.
 In addition to her own work, she is proud to have assisted Dominique Serrand on Red Noses at The Actor’s Gang, Daniel Sullivan on Hamlet at South Coast Repertory Theatre, and Bill Rauch on The Clean House at Lincoln Center Theater.

 Amanda works on performance that is physical, that re-ignites live audiences, and that engages non-theater communities.
-In addition to directing, Amanda’s interest in social arts programs led her to head The Voice Project, a writing and performance ensemble for female inmates.
 She is most interested in creating collaborative, vigorous, audience-centered performance.
 Some of her heroes and inspirations are Anne Bogart, Ellen Lauren, Roberta Carreri, Ariane Mnouchkine, Kneehigh Theatre, Propeller, Elevator Repair Service, Odin Theatret, Theatre du Soleil, and Derevo.

 Also a writer, she is the winner of the New Southerner 2013 Nonfiction Prize, has been published in NY______ and Penduline.